smarr/are-we-fast-yet/README.md

 ### Language Independent

  - code should pass a linter, if available for the language
-   rational: gives some consistency with established rules
+   rationale: gives some consistency with established rules

  - code should be within the 'expected performance sweet spot'
    for instance, fields and collections should be used well typed